LATest

 A Prayer for Ukraine

-based on one at the
+based on one seen at the

 Shrine of St Thomas Cantilupe